masayan1126/technyans-ai-digest/src/content/articles/20251118/deepmind-weathernext-2-ai-model/en.md

 This release follows DeepMind's track record of applying AI to scientific challenges.
 The company's previous weather models have shown that machine learning approaches can match or exceed traditional physics-based forecasting methods while operating more efficiently.

 WeatherNext 2 is now available through the Bloomberg Terminal, providing professional energy traders and meteorologists with access to state-of-the-art AI weather predictions.

+## Tech-nyan's Comment

+"AI is transforming weather forecasting!
+WeatherNext 2 isn't just a weather prediction tool—it has the potential to revolutionize the energy trading world.
+When renewable energy generation predictions become more accurate, it can greatly contribute to efficient power grid operations and the realization of a decarbonized society.
+The fact that machine learning is achieving accuracy beyond traditional physics-based models marks the beginning of a new era in AI weather forecasting!"